CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

 The classes in the `./src/validation` directory are the core classes for the 3D Tiles validation.

-The entry point for the tileset validation is the `TilesetValidator` class:
+The entry point for the tileset validation is the `TilesetValidator` class.
+This class is not publicly visible, but it is the main class that is used in the public `Validators.validateTilesetFile` method.
+The validation process, as it is implemented in the `TilesetValidator`, is:

 - It receives a tileset JSON string and parses it into a `structure/Tileset.ts` object.
   - Note: These `structure/*` classes are "plain objects".
 The do not have methods, and no real type checking.
 They _only_ hold the parsed data.